 VERSE 24: "With ease, even into the rich places of the province, he will enter."

 Therefore, it appears that the end of verse 21 doesn't occur until the events of verses 22 and 23 have occurred.
 Or, put yet another way, beginning at verse 22, the text brings the reader back in time, before the events of 21, in order to reveal events that lead-up to verse 21 (explaining why events of 21 are repeated in 24).
 The sequence of events is like so:

-The Iraqi president is defeated and his military falls
+The Iraqi president is defeated when his military falls.

-the king of the north joins the fallen army (to bring it back to power?)
+The king of the north joins the fallen army to get a foothold in the country.

-the king of the north succeeds at seizing major portions of Iraq anyway/eventually
+The king of the north succeeds in seizing major portions of Iraq anyway.

 Here are verses 22-23 in a translation that isn't quite right: